-- Based on the assessment undertaken in Section 3, the main flood risk at the Proposed Development was identified to be from fluvial sources to the access track crossing of mapped surface water flowpaths.
-Flood risk from groundwater, sewer and artificial sources pose a limited risk to the Proposed Development and therefore minimal mitigation is proposed to address these sources. - 5.1.2 This section outlines key flood risk management measures to ensure the Proposed Development is safe from flooding, and flood risk is not increased to off-site receptors.
+- 5.1.1 Based on the assessment undertaken in Section 3, the majority of the Proposed Development is at low risk of flooding from all sources.
+The principal flood risk at the Proposed Development is associated with localised sections of the access tracks and grid connection which cross Ordinary Watercourses or mapped surface water flowpaths.
+The assessment also indicates the potential for increased flood risk to off-site receptors due to change in permeability as a result of the Proposed Development. - 5.1.2 This section outlines key flood risk management measures to ensure the Proposed Development is safe from flooding, and flood risk is not increased to off-site receptors.